Home

 Method 2: Use IFS for the same logic in a cleaner sequence.

 IFS expresses the same age rules in a cleaner order.
-Each condition is followed by the label it should return.
+Each condition is followed by the label it should return, so the formula reads like a short rule list.

 Method 3: Reference Table Lookup